-In this report, we reveal the top-ranked firms in four areas: mindshare, quality, value, and most recommended firm.
-We look at the top-ranked firms overall, but where we can, we also split the data to look at perceptions in each consulting service, and by type of client.
-In breaking down the data to this level our sample sizes can become quite small, so where it isn't big enough for us to be confident to make a ranking, we've declined to do so.
-If you have questions about anything we've omitted from this report, please contact Sarah Burgess.
+In this report, we reveal the top-ranked firms in five areas: mindshare, quality, value, and most recommended firm.
+We look at the top-ranked firms overall, but where we can, we also split the data to look at perceptions in each consulting service, by client type, by industry, and by function (that is, looking at how views of respondents in different industries and different business functions vary).
+In breaking down the data to this level our sample sizes can become quite small, so where it isn't big enough for us to be confident making a ranking, we've declined to do so.
+That means that in this report we are unable to provide a ranking for energy & resources, healthcare, pharma, public sector and retail.
+If you have questions about the industries we've omitted from this report, please contact Sarah Burgess.